Burning of Edinburgh: Looting

 Hertford estimated the value of goods in Leith at £10,000.
 This included a large stock of three grades of linen cloth from Brittany.
 The ships were loaded with property seized in Edinburgh and Leith.
 He also took the Salamander and Unicorn, loading them with 80,000 cannon balls for ballast from the King's Wark arsenal.
 One surviving captured item is the Dunkeld Lectern, removed from Holyrood Abbey before the English soldiers fired the church.
 The lectern may have come into the possession of Sir Richard Lee who made plans of Edinburgh and Leith and assessed the strength of Edinburgh Castle.
 Lee certainly took a brass font from Holyrood which he gave to St Albans Abbey.
 He had it engraved with an inscription claiming that it was used for the baptism of the Kings of Scotland.
 As a relic of the monarchy it was destroyed during the English Civil War.
 Longleat House has a manuscript copy of a translation of Hector Boece's Chronicle of Scotland, taken by John Thynne, Hertford's steward, from Holyroodhouse on Wednesday 7 May 1544.

 Some of Hertford's muster lists survive at Longleat.
 These include the name of Sir William Norris of Liverpool.
 It has traditionally been asserted that carved panelling at his house of Speke Hall came from the Palace of Holyroodhouse though this has been challenged on stylistic grounds.
 At Speke there were legal books including Bartolus sup. primi degestis veteris, Venice (1499) and Panormitanus on the Decretals, Lyon (1501), with Robert Estienne's Bible (1532).
 William Norris wrote in each volume that they were won at Edinburgh on 8 May 1544.
 The books passed to the library of the Liverpool Athenaeum in the 19th century.
 They were returned to Edinburgh in 2008 when the National Library of Scotland bought the collection.
 Inscriptions show they belonged to the Abbot of Cambuskenneth, who had a lodging on the south side of the Lawnmarket.

+Destruction of records

+Family papers and property records were destroyed by the fires.
+William Hamilton of Sanquhar lost a charter from 1526 which was kept in a chamber of his Edinburgh lodging.
+The official record of the grant in a register book was burnt in the chamber of clerks of the chancellary.
+Other legal papers and crown records were held in Edinburgh Castle.
+Mary of Guise reissued the 1526 grant to Hamilton in June 1555.